neuland-ingolstadt/neuland.app-ical-service/README.md

-# Campus Life Events iCal Subscription Service
+# CL Events iCal Subscription Service

-A Rust-based service that fetches event data from the [neuland.app-backend](https://github.com/neuland-ingolstadt/neuland.app-backend) GraphQL API and serves it as an iCalendar subscription feed (`.ics` format) over HTTP.
+A Rust-based service that fetches campus life event data from the [neuland.app-backend](https://github.com/neuland-ingolstadt/neuland.app-backend) GraphQL API and serves it as an iCalendar subscription feed (`.ics` format) over HTTP.

-The service uses Actix-Web for the HTTP server, the `graphql_client` crate for querying the GraphQL API, and the `icalendar` crate to build iCal feeds.
+The service is written in Rust and uses the Actix-Web framework for the HTTP server.
+It queries the GraphQL API using the `graphql_client` crate and generates iCal feeds with the `icalendar` crate.

 ## Features